Natural language search is the insane idea that maybe we can talk to computers in the same way we talk to people. Absolutely nuts, I know.

 There’s Joe Perry the NFL football player, Joe Perry the snooker champion (totally not kidding), Joe Perry the Maine politician, and Joe Perry the popular musician.
 The word band in the query alerts the system that we’re probably looking for careers associated with a band like a composers, musicians, or singers.
 That’s how it disambiguates which Joe Perry we’re looking for.

 A database of semantic information about musicians might have information about Perry’s songs, career, and yes the bands he’s been a part of during his career.
+Then search engines use NLP technology to better understand user intention, it’s called semantic search.

 The system takes apart the sentence, sees the user is asking for a band associated with Joe Perry.
 It looks at a database of musicians, performers, songs, albums, and bands.
 It sees that Joe Perry is semantically associated with several bands but the main one is Aerosmith.